Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 You can set the following environment variable to get the debug logs when using this library.

-- Getting debug logs from the Key Vault Secrets SDK
+- Getting debug logs from the Azure TextAnalytics client library

 ```bash
 export DEBUG=azure*